marcuswmc/list-in/README.md

 # ListIn - Shopping List App

-This project is a simple shopping list app built with **React** and **TypeScript**, where users can add, delete, search, and mark items as purchased.
+This project is a simple shopping list app built with **React** and **TypeScript**, where users can add, delete, search, mark items as purchased, and share.
 It also includes a modal to add new items, search functionality to filter through the list, and the ability to check off items as bought.

 ## Features

 - **Add items**: Users can add new products to the list with a quantity.
+- **Share list**: Users can share they list.
 - **Delete items**: Remove items from the list.
 - **Search items**: Search through the list of items using the search bar.
 - **Mark items as purchased**: Check off items to indicate that they have been bought.